 Resorts and operators are also increasingly prioritising environmental education as part of their packages, offering workshops and outdoor activities rooted in preserving the local ecosystem.
 Subsequently, ecotourism works both to financially support sustainability efforts and spread awareness about environmental principles.

 Take Dominica, for example.
-The “Nature Island” of the Caribbean hosts approximately 175 bird and 1,226 plant species over its small area, many of which are endemic to the region.
-In order to protect its biodiversity, Dominica has legally protected 25% of its forest land and established biosphere reserves alongside UNESCO.
+The “Nature Isle” of the Caribbean hosts approximately 175 bird and 1,226 plant species over its small area, many of which are endemic to the region.
+In order to protect its biodiversity, Dominica has legally protected 25 per cent of its forest land and established biosphere reserves alongside UNESCO.

 Tourism is one of the largest sources of income for countries in the Caribbean.
-In the year prior to the Covid-19 pandemic, the sector accounted for over 14% of Caribbean GDP and contributed $58 billion to its economy.
+In the year prior to the Covid-19 pandemic, the sector accounted for over 14 per cent of Caribbean GDP and contributed $58 billion to its economy.
 Crucially, the islands owe much of their tourist appeal to the beauty of their natural surroundings and highly biodiverse ecosystems, making environmental preservation a top priority.

 Ecotourism resorts have helped the Caribbean to establish its environmentally-friendly and attract tourists looking to make a difference with their leisure trips.
 Secret Bay Dominica was recently named the number one resort hotel in the Caribbean, Bermuda and the Bahamas by the Travel and Leisure Magazine, which praised its sustainably-made eco-lodges and tranquil jungle setting.

-Environmentally-friendly power is the priority for the sun-soaked islands, as St. Lucia looks to expand solar, geothermal and wind energy investment, while St. Kitts and Nevis plans to switch to 100% renewable energy.
+Environmentally-friendly power is the priority for the sun-soaked islands, as Saint Lucia looks to expand solar, geothermal and wind energy investment, while St Kitts and Nevis plans to switch to 100 per cent renewable energy.

 With its emphasis on sourcing local goods, materials and labour, ecotourism is able to boost economies and uplift indigenous communities.
 And as more nations that rely on tourism start to pivot toward sustainable models, investment in ecotourist resorts and initiatives will ensure that future visitors can enjoy the natural beauty of the islands and keep the tourism industry thriving.

-Ecotourism is also a core tenet of several Caribbean countries’ Citizenship by Investment (CBI) programmes, such as via the development funds and real estate purchase options in St. Lucia, Dominica and St. Kitts and Nevis, for example.
-These schemes are used to fund government-sponsored projects in exchange for the rights to live and work on the islands.
+Ecotourism is also a core tenet of several Caribbean countries’ Citizenship by Investment (CBI) programmes, such as via the development funds and real estate purchase options in Saint Lucia, Dominica and St Kitts and Nevis, for example.
+These programmes are used to fund government-sponsored projects in exchange for the rights to live and work on the islands.
 In recent years, governments have used CBI funds to build sustainable homes and resorts and develop local infrastructure.
 In turn, this has enticed foreign benefactors looking to make sustainable investments in the Caribbean.